Interoperability Productions for FHIR

 Sending FHIR Requests

 Within an interoperability production, business operations are responsible for making sure a FHIR request is sent to a FHIR endpoint.
 This request can originate from a variety of sources, for example, from an external FHIR client accessing an InterSystems endpoint or from a business process that transforms HL7 messages into FHIR requests.
-Regardless of its origin, there are two business operations available to send requests to a FHIR server:
+Regardless of its origin, there are two business operations available to send requests:

 If you are using a built-in business host to send the request to this business operation, use that business host’s TargetConfigName setting.